pappasam/vim-tmux-tutorial/README.md

 ## Setup

-This tutorial relies on Docker to create a cross-platform environment behaves like a basic version of Ubuntu 18.04 on most platforms.
+This tutorial relies on Docker to create a cross-platform Ubuntu 18.04 development environment.

 ### Dependencies